+From the period beginning on January 1, 2022 to the period beginning on January 1, 2023

+Actual income and expenditures in 2022 were different from what was anticipated when the 2022 Trustees Report projections were prepared.
+For Part A and Part B income and expenditures were lower than estimated based on experience.
+Part D income and expenditures were higher than estimated based on actual experience.
+Actual experience of the Medicare Trust Funds between January 1, 2022, and January 1, 2023, is incorporated in the current valuation and is less than projected in the prior valuation.
+Overall, the net impact of Part A, B, and D projection base change is an increase in the estimated future net cash flows by \$2.3 trillion for Medicare.

-From the period beginning on January 1, 2021 to period beginning on January 1, 2022
+From the period beginning on January 1, 2021 to the period beginning on January 1, 2022

 Actual income and expenditures in 2021 were different from what was anticipated when the 2021 Trustees Report projections were prepared.
-For Part A and Part B income and expenditures in 2021 were lower than estimated based on experience.
+For Part A, income was higher, and expenditures were lower than anticipated in 2021 based on actual expenditures.
+Part B income and expenditures were lower than estimated based on actual experience.
 Part D income and expenditures were higher than estimated based on actual experience.
 Actual experience of the Medicare Trust Funds between January 1, 2021 and January 1, 2022 is incorporated in the current valuation and is more than projected in the prior valuation.
 Overall, the net impact of Part A, B, and D projection base change is an increase in the estimated future net cash flows by \$2.5 trillion for Medicare.

-From the period beginning on January 1, 2020 to the period beginning on January 1, 2021

-Actual income and expenditures in 2020 were different than what was anticipated when the 2020 Trustees Report projections were prepared.
-For Part A and Part B income and expenditures in 2020 were lower than anticipated based on actual experience, mainly due to the impact of the COVID-19 pandemic.
-Part D was largely unaffected by the pandemic and total income and expenditures were only slightly higher than the estimated based on actual experience.
-Actual experience of the Medicare Trust Funds between January 1, 2020 and January 1, 2021 is incorporated in the current valuation and is more than projected in the prior valuation.
-Overall, the net impact of the Part A, B, and D projection base change is an increase in the estimated future net cash flows by \$1.6 trillion for Medicare.